FARM INTERNSHIPS *Our 2026 internship is Full*

-We offer a limited number of part-time and full-time farm internships.
-Internships run April through October.
+We offer a limited number of part-time and full-time farm internships April through October.

 INTERNSHIPS AT SPRINGHOUSE

 We are a female-owned, diverse 8 acre farm, entering our 18th year of production.
-We focus on using sustainable growing methods to produce our vegetables and flowers, and we connect with our local community through different agritourism events such as Farm Tours, You Pick Flower Events, Farm to Table Harvest Dinners and Field Trips.
-Every year on the farm brings new successes and failures, new challenges and rewards.
-Flexibility is key to success on our farm.
+We focus on using sustainable growing methods to produce our vegetables and flowers, and we connect with our local community through different agritourism events such as Farm Tours, You Pick Flowers, Farm to Table Dinners and Field Trips.
+You will split your time evenly between two lead farmers - one who focuses on soil health and vegetable production and the other who focuses on Agritourism and cut flower production.
+Every year on the farm brings new successes and failures, new challenges and rewards; flexibility is key to success on our farm.

-This might be the perfect Internship for you if you like to work outside, meet new people, and to get your hands dirty.
+This might be the perfect Internship for you if you like to work outside, meet new people, and get your hands dirty.
 Farming is a learning experience for everyone involved.
 We ask you for your commitment, communication and willingness to learn new things.
-In exchange, we will provide the opportunity to learn how to grow food and flowers, run a successful small farm business, and interact with amazing people in a beautiful outdoor setting.
+In exchange, we will provide the opportunity to learn how to grow vegetables, herbs, fruit and flowers, run a successful small farm business, and interact with amazing people in a beautiful outdoor setting.

 FARM INTERN DUTIES

-Delivery of vegetables and flowers to our primary markets including: 2 workplace CSA’s, Watauga County Farmers Market, High Country Food Hub, Earth Fare, local restaurants and our honor-based Farm Stand located at Springhouse.
+• Delivery of vegetables and flowers to our primary markets including: 2 workplace CSA’s, Watauga County Farmers Market, High Country Food Hub, Earth Fare, local restaurants and our honor-based Farm Stand.

 TO SEE A MORE DETAILED LIST OF INTERNSHIP COMPETENCY AREAS CLICK HERE.